DNSCrypt/doh-server/README.md

 [`acme.sh`](https://github.com/acmesh-official/acme.sh) can be used to create and update TLS certificates using Let's Encrypt and other ACME-compliant providers.
 If you are using it to create ECDSA keys, see above for converting the secret key into PKCS#8.

-*WARNING*: Let's Encrypt ECDSA certificates are currently rejected by most clients.
-Stick to RSA.

 The certificates path must be set to the full certificates chain (`fullchain.cer`) and the key path to the secret keys (the `.key` file):

 ```sh